leoprover/logic-embedding/README.md

 ## Contact
 In case of questions or comments, feel free to contact Alexander Steen (alexander.steen *at* uni-greifswald.de).

+## Contributors
+The logic embedding tool received valuable contributions by several people.
+See the `CONTRIBUTORS` file for details.

 ## Notes
 The modal logic embedding is an extended and consolidated tool inspired by Tobias Gleißner's embedding tool at the leoprover/embed_modal repository.
 This version makes use of the `scala-tptp-parser` library from leoprover/scala-tptp-parser that is much faster, in particular for larger input problems.